Nellie Morrice

-Nellie Constance Morrice (31 March 1881 – 11 April 1963) was an Australian army and civilian nurse.
-Following her overseas military service in World War I, she was secretary of the New South Wales Bush Nursing Association for 23 years, overseeing significant growth in its coverage.
+Nellie Constance Morrice, (31 March 1881 – 11 April 1963) was an Australian military and civilian nurse.
+She served in Egypt, Greece, England and France during the First World War and was awarded the Associate of the Royal Red Cross.
+She was later secretary of the New South Wales Bush Nursing Association for 23 years, overseeing significant growth in its coverage.

 Early life

 Nellie Constance Morrice was born on 31 March 1881.
 Her parents were Sarah Mary (née Hale) and grazier David Morrice.
 She was the seventh born in a family of 11 children.

-Career
+Nursing career

 Morrice trained to be a nurse at Royal Prince Alfred Hospital, commencing in November 1903.
 She became a staff nurse in 1906 and was awarded her certificate in 1907 having worked in theatre, providing instruments and dispensing medication.
 She then completed midwifery training before working with private patients from 1907 to 1909, including as senior sister at a private hospital in Randwick.